Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

 In the case of $q = 10^{-2.0}$, as the system size $N$ increases below the transition point $T \lesssim 1$, the magnetization converges to a nonzero value, while above the transition point, it converges to zero.
 This behavior is consistent with the critical $\mathbb{Z}_2$ symmetry breaking observed alongside the intersection of the Binder parameters.
-On the other hand, in the case of $q = 10^{-0.5}$, $\langle M \rangle$ increases toward $k_\mathrm{B} T = 0$, but it seems to hover around zero for any temperature.
-Therefore, Fig.~\ref{supp_fig_magnetization_K=2_X_YZ_001_001} implies that critical behaviors of the CSG of interest, as described in Eq.~\eqref{supp_eq_rule_001_001}, strongly depend on the value of $q$.
+However, in the case of $q = 10^{-0.5}$, $\langle M \rangle$ increases toward $k_\mathrm{B} T = 0$, but it seems to hover around zero for any temperature.
+Therefore, Fig.~\ref{supp_fig_magnetization_K=2_X_YZ_001_001} implies that the critical behaviors of the context-sensitive random language model, as described in Eq.~\eqref{supp_eq_rule_001_001}, strongly depend on the value of $q$.

 Next, we show the susceptibility, Eq.~\eqref{supp_eq_def_specific_heat_001_001}, in Fig.~\ref{supp_fig_susceptibility_K=2_X_YZ_001_001}.